Mally442/pokedex/README.md

 **Things I would add if this was a production API**
 - Error logging
-- Returning more meaningful statuses/error messages than just 404 NOT FOUND if some other error occurs (specifically with the external requests)
+- Returning more meaningful statuses/error messages other than just 404 NOT FOUND if some other error occurs (specifically with the external requests)
 - A caching mechanism
 - Rate limiting